-33 states have released a climate action plan or are in the process of revising or developing one.
-This includes 22 states that have released plans, 8 states that are updating their plans, and 1 state that is developing a …
+34 states have released a climate action plan or are in the process of revising or developing one.
+This includes 28 states that have released plans, four states that are updating their plans, and two states that are developing a …

 Vulnerable, non-coastal communities are increasingly recognizing the need to develop resilient, long-term solutions to climate change as a warming climate continues to bring increased rainfall and more intense storms.